artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 React Native is a new native library that vastly changes the way in which you can create applications.
 The majority of the information and tutorials on the subject come from the angle of _"you are a web developer, and want to do native"_.

 This makes sense, given that the size of that audience is much bigger, and far more open in the idea of writing apps using JavaScript.
-However, this is not how React Native was introduced inside Artsy.
+For web developers it opens a new space to work, for native developers it provides However, this is not how React Native was introduced inside Artsy.
 The push came from the native team.

 We've been doing it now for over a year, and have started to slow down on drastic changes inside the codebase.
 This is great because it means we're spending less time trying to get things to work, and more time building on top of a working setup.